×

 This character is the English equivalent of “very.”
 In some cases, it’s used to increase the intensity of a thought or feeling.
 For example, 我很想你 (wǒ hěn xiǎng nǐI miss you very much), as opposed to simply 我想你 (wǒ xiǎng nǐ — I miss you).

-If you insist on using 是, you can do so by adding 一個 (yī gè) and 的人 (de rén) between the verb.
-So you would be able to say 他是一個高的人 (tā shì yī gè gāo de rén — He is a tall person).
-This is wordier, and in spoken conversation people often just use 他很高 (tā hěn gāo).
+If you insist on using 是, you can do so by adding 一個 (yī gè) before and 的人 (de rén) after the verb.
+For example:

-For more information on how to describe a person, the FluentU program has many videos showing natural conversations.
+For more information on how to describe a person, FluentU has many videos showing natural conversations.
 You can even look up the terms in this post to see how they’re used by native Chinese speakers.

 Etiquette for Not-so-positive Descriptions